kloimhardt/bb-web/README.md

 To code your own ideas, edit the file `client.cljs`.
 Maybe change the text that is displayed on top of the web-page.
 Press `hot reload` and see the changes (or a nice error message if a sytax error should occur).
 Also press the browser reload button and notice, as opposed to `hot reload`, the resetting of the displayed number.

+Another idea is to change `true` to `false` where it appears in the code and find out what it does.

 You can also edit the file `server.clj`.
 Maybe change the server greeting text.
 To see the effect, stop the server pressing `Ctrl+C` and restarting with the familiar `bb server.clj`.

 ## Further example